2022 Winter Olympics: Everything you need to know about the Beijing Winter Olympics - OlympicTalk | NBC Sports

-The 2022 Winter Olympics are finally here!
+The 2022 Winter Olympics are finally here, live on NBC and Peacock!
 See below for the answers to all of your frequently asked questions surrounding the Beijing Winter Games.

 When are the 2022 Winter Olympics?